Special Offers Available!

 Performances are usually two hours long with a fifteen-minute intermission.
 Drinks are available for purchase in the lobby before the concert and at intermission.

 No photography or videography is allowed in the concert hall.

 Children are welcome at all performances.
 However, we make a general recommendation for concert attendees to be age 5 and up.
 Pops Concerts are designed for audiences of all ages.
 For all concerts, please consider your child’s ability to enjoy the performance while sitting in the concert hall with other audience members.
 Everyone, regardless of age, is required to have a ticket.

 A subscription series is a set of pre-selected concerts that you can purchase as a package.
 When you purchase a series you become a subscriber.
 Subscribers enjoy many benefits that single-ticket buyers don’t, including lower ticket prices, sitting in the same seats for every concert and ticket exchange privileges.

 Our subscriptions come in a variety of packages.
 Visit our Subscriptions page for more information.

-Your continued support continues to be important to the SDSO, especially during these uncertain times.
-Such gifts help the SDSO continue its mission of celebrating the tradition of live orchestral music and enriching the lives of people throughout our region.
+Your support continues to be important to the SDSO.
+Such gifts help the SDSO’s mission of celebrating the tradition of live orchestral music and enriching the lives of people throughout our region.
 Donate online today at: http://www.sdsymphony.org/support-the-sdso/